jiaah/Caterly/README.md

 pnpm dev:client
 ```

-💡 Run both commands together to enable real-time updates via Vite's HMR (Hot Module Replacement), which instantly reflects changes without a full page reload.
+This command will:

+- Start TypeScript watch mode for shared libraries (`tsc -w`)
+- Enable CSS file watching and copying (`cpx -w`)
+- Launch the Vite development server with HMR

+💡 Changes in shared libraries will be automatically reflected in the application through Vite's Hot Module Replacement (HMR).

-📄 For detailed instructions on setting up real-time TypeScript and CSS updates with tsc -w, cpx -w, and Vite HMR in a monorepo, refer to [Monorepo-live-reloading-setup](./docs/monorepo-live-reloading-setup.md).
+📄 For detailed instructions on the monorepo development setup, refer to [Monorepo-live-reloading-setup](./docs/monorepo-live-reloading-setup.md).

 ## 🔄 Development to Production Pipeline